Managing Managers: The Leadership Leap Few Talk About (Leadership Series 7/7)

 Challenges of Self-Awareness

 4. Ego.
 An inaccurate self-view can hinder leadership growth.
-For instance, a leader I was working with had a Direct Report submit a self-assessment on his performance review and wrote “n/a” for what to improve.
+For instance, a leader I was working with had a Direct Report submit a self-assessment on his performance review, and wrote “n/a” for what to improve.
 When pressed, my client suggested to the Direct the topic of delegation to achieve results through others, rather than doing it all himself.
 The Direct dismissed the feedback because he is so talented at getting his work done.
-His progress is hampered because he cannot scale by doing all the work himself, he has to get results through his team.
+His progress is hampered because he cannot scale by doing all the work himself; he has to get results through his team.
 To increase his awareness, the leader then provided a competency framework and clear expectations to get to the next level and help align his self-perception with reality.

 5. Defensiveness.
 When receiving feedback, we might disagree, believing we’re better than assessed.
 For example, someone might think they’re a great listener despite feedback suggesting otherwise.
 In this case, asking for specific data points and providing evidence from peers, directs, and other stakeholders through anonymous 360 feedback is helpful.
 Seeing the negative impact can motivate change.
 Another form of defensiveness is dismissal.
 Some might say, "This is just how I am," or "I've been successful with these behaviors so far, why change?"
 Marshall Goldsmith says, "What got you here won’t get you there," highlighting that success often comes despite derailing tendencies, not because of them.
+Past successes do not guarantee future effectiveness.

 6. Lack of feedback.
 Many people lack self-awareness because they seldom receive feedback, especially negative.
 People avoid giving bad news or lack the skills to deliver it constructively.
-This issue is more pronounced for senior leaders, who receive less accurate self-assessments as they climb higher, mainly due to a shortage of honest feedback and being limited to what you might be able to share with others.
+This issue is more pronounced for senior leaders, who receive less accurate self-assessments as they climb higher, mainly due to a shortage of honest feedback and being limited to what they might be able to share with others.
 One study showed a leader frequently interrupting others was unaware of it, illustrating the loneliness at the top, where they are often surrounded by yes-people.

 Benefits of Self-Awareness

-2. Greater performance, focus, and effectiveness.
-83% of high performers are self-aware.
+2. Greater performance and Focus.
+Research suggests that high performers tend to be more self-aware.
 Visionary leaders know what they want to achieve and how their actions affect others.
 Self-awareness allows us to focus on the right opportunities and keep emotions from holding us back.

 3. Stronger leadership.
 Tasha Eurich’s book "Insight" found that internal self-awareness is critical for successful leaders.
 They know their strengths, weaknesses, needs, goals, and how they come across.
 This is in contrast to clueless leaders who tend to be ineffective.
 Great leaders continuously ask questions to diagnose their needs and goals and wonder what blind spots they may have.
 Maslow said, “What is necessary to change a person is to change his awareness of himself.”